arturoherrero/arturoherrero.com/article/_posts/2015-04-02-open-fast-struct.md

 #### Remove attributes

-Removing the presence of a method requires the execution the `#delete_field` method as setting the property value to a new empty OpenFastStruct.
+Removing the presence of a method requires the execution of the `#delete_field` method, which sets the property value to a new empty OpenFastStruct.

 ```ruby
 require "ofstruct"